-- (1) "Abandoned Facility" means an underground facility that is no longer in service and is physically disconnected from the operating facility that is in service. - (2) "Business day" means any 24-hour day other than a Saturday, Sunday or federal or state legal holiday. - (3) "Damage" means harm to, or destruction of underground facilities including, but not limited to, the weakening of structural, lateral or subjacent support; the penetration, impairment or destruction of any coating, housing or other protective device; or the denting of, penetration into or severance of underground facilities. - (4) "Designer" means any person who prepares a drawing for construction or other project which requires excavation or demolition. - (5) "Designated Agent" means a person or entity specifically appointed to act for or serve as a representative for another person or entity. - (6) "Easement" means a non-possessory interest in the land of another which entitles the holders of an interest in the easement to a private right of way embodying the right to pass across another's land. - (7) "Emergency" means an occurrence involving an immediate danger, demanding prompt action to prevent loss of life, or to mitigate damage to property, or to prevent interruption of essential public services (as determined by an emergency
+- (1) "Abandoned Facility" means an underground facility that is no longer in service and is physically disconnected from the operating facility that is in service. - (2) "Business day" means any 24-hour day other than a Saturday, Sunday or federal or state legal holiday. - (3) "Damage" means harm to, or destruction of underground facilities including, but not limited to, the weakening of structural, lateral or subjacent support; the penetration, impairment or destruction of any coating, housing or other protective device; or the denting of, penetration into or severance of underground facilities. - (4) "Designer" means any person who prepares a drawing for construction or other project which requires excavation or demolition. - (5) "Designated Agent" means a person or entity specifically appointed to act for or serve as a representative for another person or entity. - (6) "Emergency" means an occurrence involving an immediate danger, demanding prompt action to prevent loss of life, or to mitigate damage to property, or to prevent interruption of essential public services (as determined by an emergency response agency or the facility operator) or to prevent a customer service outage (as determined by the facility operator).

-- response agency or the facility operator) or to prevent a customer service outage (as determined by the facility operator). - 8) "Excavation" means any operation in which earth, rock or other material on or below the ground is moved or otherwise displaced by any means, except sidewalk, road and ditch maintenance less than 12 inches in depth that does not lower the original grade or original ditch flow line.
-"Excavation" does not include the tilling of soil for agricultural purposes conducted on private property that is not within the boundaries of a recorded right-of-way or easement for underground facilities. - (9) "Excavator" means any person who engages in excavation. - (10) "Large area" means a proposed excavation requiring more work or time to locate utility facilities than can reasonably be completed within the parameters of section (1) of 952-001-0050. - (11) "Locatable underground facilities" means underground facilities which can be marked with reasonable accuracy. - (12) "Mark" or "marking" means an indication, from the use of stakes, paint or other clearly identifiable material, to show the field location or absence of underground facilities at a proposed work site.
-A "mark" or "marking" also includes permanent marking devices, such as disks, posts or signs, placed to show the location of underground facilities. - (13) "Non Invasive" The definition of "non-invasive", as stipulated in OAR 952-001-0090 (2) (c) is: The exposure of any underground facility using a practice which does not damage any part of the facility. - (14) "Notify" means to make known by any reasonable and legal means of communication. - (15) "Operator" means any person, municipal corporation, political subdivision of the state with control over underground facilities.
-Operator includes any person, as defined in ORS 756.010,
+- (7) "Excavation" means any operation in which earth, rock or other material on or below the ground is moved or otherwise displaced by any means, except sidewalk, road and ditch maintenance less than 12 inches in depth that does not lower the original grade or original ditch flow line.
+"Excavation" does not include the tilling of soil for agricultural purposes conducted on private property that is not within the boundaries of a recorded right-of-way or easement for underground facilities and does not exceed 18 inches in depth. - (8) "Excavator" means any person who engages in excavation. - (9) "Large area" means a proposed excavation requiring more work or time to locate utility facilities than can reasonably be completed within the parameters of section (1) of 952-001-0050. - (10) "Locatable underground facilities" means underground facilities which can be marked with reasonable accuracy. - (11) "Mark" or "marking" means an indication, from the use of stakes, paint or other clearly identifiable material, to show the field location or absence of underground facilities at a proposed work site.
+A "mark" or "marking" also includes permanent marking devices, such as disks, posts or signs, placed to show the location of underground facilities. - (12) "Notify" means to make known by any reasonable and legal means of communication. - (13) "Operator" means any person, municipal corporation, political subdivision of the state with control over underground facilities.
+Operator includes any person, as defined in ORS 756.010, having the right to bury underground facilities in any public right-of-way, or in any utility easement. - (14) "Oregon Utility Notification Center" (Center) means the state agency that administers a statewide system through which a person can notify operators of underground facilities of proposed excavations and can request that the underground facilities be marked.